lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 function isValidSignature(bytes32 hash, bytes memory signature) external view returns (bytes4);
 ```

-This function is part of the [ERC1271](https://eips.ethereum.org/EIPS/eip-1271) specification, with additional requirements as follows:
+This function is part of the [ERC1271] specification, with additional requirements as follows:

-- When the owner is an EOA, the function MUST return the [magic value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) if the address recovered from the hash and the signature via [ecrecover](https://docs.soliditylang.org/en/v0.8.17/solidity-by-example.html?highlight=ecrecover#recovering-the-message-signer-in-solidity) is the owner of the contract, and MUST return the [failure value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) otherwise.
+- When the owner is an EOA, the function MUST return the [magic value] if the address recovered from the hash and the signature via [ecrecover] is the owner of the contract.
+Otherwise, MUST return the [failure value].

 - When the owner is a contract, it will call the `isValidsignature(bytes32,bytes)` function on the owner contract, and return the magicValue if the function returns the magicValue.
-In any other case such as non-standard return value or revert, it will return the [failure value](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1271.md#specification) indicating that the signature is not valid.
+In any other case such as non-standard return value or revert, it will return the [failure value) indicating an invalid signature.

 #### universalReceiver